ChrisDavison/recipes/desserts/rhubarb-and-butterscotch-sponge-pudding.md

----
-title: Rhubarb and Butterscotch Sponge Pudding
+# Rhubarb and Butterscotch Sponge Pudding
----

-## Ingredients
+Ingredients

 -   for the sponge:
 -   4 oz butter or margarine